Get the best of CF straight to your inbox.

 The Best Pregnancy Skincare As Recommended By Mums

-That’s because your skin is likely to change through your four trimesters (post baby too), often becoming more sensitive or blemish-prone due to hormonal changes and your changing shapes.
+Your skin is likely to change through your four trimesters (post baby, too), often becoming more sensitive or blemish-prone due to hormonal changes and your changing shape.
 That means you are likely to require slightly different pregnancy beauty products to the ones you commonly use.

-You shouldn’t spend too much time worrying about your skincare and a visit to your doctor can help put your mind at ease if necessary.
-But, to take any additional stress out of your pregnancy regime, CF’s mums and mums to-be have recommended their favourite products.
-So you can shop with confidence and a little less stress.
+You shouldn’t spend too much time worrying about your skincare (after all, there are plenty of other things to be focusing on), but a visit to your doctor can help put your mind at ease if necessary.

-Firstly, what should you consider about skincare during pregnancy?
+Firstly, what conditions can skincare help with during pregnancy?

 “Pregnancy has complex and significant skin changes for most women,” explains the aesthetic doctor Dr. Maryam Zamani.
 These changes are classified into three categories: